Forecasting with Feedback: Analysis of the model

 \paragraph{Remarks} \begin{enumerate}

-\item The equilibrium forecast slopes are derived from equation (\ref{eqn: non-strat slope}) by substituting the common value $c^\dag$ for $c$ and $e^*$ and then solving for it.
-The equilibrium intercepts are then obtained analogously from equation (\ref{eqn: non-strat intercept}).
+\item The equilibrium forecast slope is derived from equation (\ref{eqn: non-strat slope}) by substituting the common value $c^\dag$ for $c$ and $e^*$ and then solving for it.
+The equilibrium intercept is then obtained analogously from equation (\ref{eqn: non-strat intercept}); see Online Appendix~C for details.

-\item The equilibria are one-to-one functions of the state; hence, a rational DM can learn the value of the state from the forecast.
-(In the language of economic theory, the equilibria are \emph{separating} or fully revealing.)
+\item The equilibrium forecast is a one-to-one function of the state; hence, a rational DM can learn the true value of the state from the forecast.
+That is, the equilibrium is fully revealing (or ``separating'' in the jargon of game theory).

-\item If $\tau^2>\frac{1}{4}$ an equilibrium does not exist.
+\item If $\tau^2>\frac{1}{4}$ a linear equilibrium does not exist.
 Indeed, it is easy to verify that if $\tau^2>\frac{1}{4}$, then $\frac{\mu+c}{\tau^2+(\mu+c)^2}<1$ for all values of $c$ and $\mu$.
 Hence, equation (\ref{eqn: non-strat slope}) implies that for any slope $c$ conjectured by the DM, the forecaster will always want to use a slope that is attenuated toward zero compared with the DM's conjecture.
+If $\supp(x_t)\subseteq [0,1]$, the condition $\tau^2\le \frac{1}{4}$ is always satisfied, i.e., in this case an equilibrium always exists.